Skip to content

 Consider using escrow services in transactions where trust or risk is a concern.
 This approach secures payments or assets until all parties meet agreed conditions, reducing potential disputes.
 Clearly define the terms of escrow in agreements to ensure smooth processing and understanding among all involved parties.

 If you are entering into a legal transaction, you have probably heard of the concept of escrow.
 However, many people often misunderstand or struggle to grasp this concept.
-Thus, this article will explain what it is and how and when to use it.
+This article explains what it is and how and when to use it.

 What is Escrow?

-This is a legal arrangement in which the primary parties of a transaction (generally a buyer and seller) engage an independent and neutral third party (the escrow agent) to hold relevant assets on their behalf and transfer them once specific criteria are met.
-This arrangement ensures transaction fairness and prevents people or companies from withholding assets when a deal is completed.
+This is a legal arrangement in which the primary parties to a transaction (generally a buyer and a seller) engage an independent, neutral third party (the escrow agent) to hold relevant assets on their behalf and transfer them once specific criteria are met.
+This arrangement ensures transaction fairness and prevents parties from withholding assets upon completion of a deal.
+In essence, it offers protection to both parties.

 For instance, you can transfer the following to an agent: